Tianmenge/Start-Time-Optimization-for-Projects/Heuristic-Agorithm/No-Combination/README.md

-Does not consider the combination of different building type.
+Does not consider the combination of different building types.